ortus-docs/coldbox-docs/routing/index.md

 ## What is a route?

-> A route is a declared URL pattern that if matched it will translate such URL into either an event or a view to be dispatched.
+A route is a declared URL pattern that if matched it will translate such URL into either an event or a view to be dispatched with the appropriate variable assignments in the request collection.
+Example: `blog/:year/:month?/:day?`.

 ## Benefits